jieunkxx/TennisMate/README.md

 - As a user, I want to be able to save all user accounts information to file.
 - As a user, I want to be able to load my user account from file, and login with the information to the system.
 - As a user, I want to be able to load and save the state of the application.

+##Phase 4: Task 2
+- Bi-directional association between Court and User.
+Court class calls addUser method and removeUsers method to maintain its user list, and User class calls addPreferredCourt method and removePreferredCourt method to maintain the corresponding court (assigned court).

+##Phase 4: Task 3